Ben74x/devfolio/content/blog/Image Recognition and Chatbot Website Using AWS/index.md

 ---
-title: Amazon Lex & Rekognition Practice, AI/ML Serverless
+title: Amazon Lex & Rekognition Project, AI/ML Serverless
 date: '2022-07-31T20:12:37.00Z'
 description: 'Using AWS to create a website that uses image recognition and chatbot'
 ---